r4t1o/gtk/README.md

-# Phocus GTK3 Theme
+# Elkowar's Phocus-Phork
-This GTK3 theme is part of the [Phocus](https://github.com/phocus) theme collection.
+This GTK3 theme is a phork of phisch's phocus theme, adjusted to match the gruvbox colorscheme.

 ## Installation